UMR-CNRM/PHYEX/tools/INSTALL_testprogs.md

 This document is written using the markdown language.
 With pandoc, it can be converted to HTML (pandoc -s \<filename\>.md -o \<filename\>.html) or PDF (pandoc -s \<filename\>.md -o \<filename\>.pdf).

-## DATA GENERATION
+## DATA

-Please, refer to the [Offline](../docs/Offline.md) documentation.
+There are two options.

-## DATA INSTALLATION
+On one hand, the data can be generated (please, refer to the [Offline](../docs/Offline.md) documentation) and, once produced, be put in the corresponding directories under tools/testprogs\_data.

-Once produced, the data must be put in the corresponding directories under tools/testprogs\_data.
+On the other hand, a reduced dataset can be automatically dowloaded and installed using the INSTALL.sh script.